 | Engine bay heat (60°C+) | Accelerated performance decline, shortened lifespan | Water-based chemistry stable up to +85°C, additional cooling typically not needed |

-| Cold-water sailing (below 0°C) | Charging below freezing can cause permanent cell damage | -45°C to +85°C operating range, protection system automatically blocks low-temp charging |
+| Cold-water sailing (below 0°C) | Charging below freezing can cause permanent cell damage | -45°C to +85°C cell chemistry range; BMS automatically blocks charging below 0°C |

-| Confined space safety | Thermal runaway releases toxic gas, fire risk in enclosed areas | Resists thermal runaway even with BMS offline, no toxic gas under tested conditions, suppressible with water |
+| Confined space safety | Thermal runaway releases toxic gas, fire risk in enclosed areas | Under tested conditions, the cell did not release toxic gas and remained compatible with water-based suppression |

 What this table shows: for each of the three major environmental challenges at sea, the LYP chemistry provides a built-in response at the material level, rather than relying on additional equipment or management workarounds.

-Marine engine bays regularly exceed 60°C, and sometimes go higher.
-Ordinary lithium batteries degrade faster under sustained heat, losing capacity and shortening their useful life.
-The LYP cell uses a Yttrium-enhanced lithium iron phosphate water-based chemistry that remains stable at +85°C. For boats with batteries installed in or near the engine bay, that means an additional cooling system is typically not needed, saving cost, space, and one more thing to maintain.
+The LYP cell's water-based chemistry remains stable at +85°C. For boats with batteries installed in or near the engine bay, that means an additional cooling system is typically not needed, saving cost, space, and one more thing to maintain.

+Category 2: Cold-water charging risk.
 Charging a lithium battery below 0°C can cause permanent internal damage.
 If you sail in winter or high-latitude waters, your battery needs to discharge safely in the cold (normal use) while the protection system blocks charging until the cells warm up.

-The LYP cell's operating range covers -45°C to +85°C, which simplifies electrical management in cold sailing conditions.
+Category 3: Confined space safety.
 Battery compartments on boats are typically enclosed or semi-enclosed.
-If a battery goes into thermal runaway in that space, toxic gas and flames in a confined area with limited escape routes can be catastrophic.
-The LYP water-based chemistry resists thermal runaway even if the protection system fails completely, does not release toxic gas under tested conditions, and can be suppressed with ordinary water.
-On a boat, where escape options are limited, this isn't a bonus feature.
-It's a baseline requirement.
+If a battery goes into thermal runaway in that space, toxic gas and flames in a confined area with limited escape routes are catastrophic.

 Vibration, impact, and salt spray continuously attack the physical structure of a boat's battery system.
 Three areas need specific attention.

+Category 1: Physical securing.
 High-frequency vibration and impacts during sailing can shift electrode plates inside the cells, and over time this can cause internal short circuits.

-At the same time, high-current charging and discharging creates internal pressure that pushes the cell casing outward.
-These two forces acting together make the marine environment significantly more demanding than land-based installations.
+Category 2: Connection point corrosion.
 In high-salt marine air, copper busbars and terminals are especially vulnerable to electrolytic corrosion.
 Corrosion causes the contact between parts to get worse.
 Worse contact generates heat at that spot.
-If that heat builds up unchecked, it can escalate into a more serious thermal event.

 Recommendation: apply dielectric grease to all copper busbars and terminals, and install insulating protective covers.
 Inspect regularly, and clean immediately when you see signs of oxidation.

-The LYP cell's polymer casing resists corrosion in salt spray conditions and typically doesn't require additional anti-corrosion treatment.
 It also provides natural electrical insulation between cells, helping prevent a problem in one cell from spreading to its neighbors.
-This reduces one common failure pathway by design.

 BMS selection note: choose a BMS that monitors each individual cell's voltage precisely and can rebalance quickly when high-power loads cause temporary voltage differences between cells.
-In marine applications where large current surges are frequent, the BMS's balancing speed and accuracy directly affect the system's long-term consistency.

 | Check Item | Recommended Frequency | What to Do |